TheOnlyMrCat/lok-r2/README.md

 ## Design

-### Patterns
+### Laws

-The major design patterns I'm using making Lok are ones I think are logical.
+The design laws I'm using making Lok are ones I think are logical.

-First, the compiler is not allowed to search for identifiers (class names, function names, variable names, etc.) when trying to implement functionality.
+1: **The compiler is not allowed to search for identifiers (class names, function names, variable names, etc.) when trying to implement functionality.**
 This means that, among other things, exceptions are not able to derive from one central class (like `Throwable` in Java) and foreach loops can't search for a `begin()` and `end()` function on classes.
 The main effect this has is to prohibit a `main()` function being used as the entry point, so I've replaced it with `run` declarations.

-The three exceptions to this rule are the primitive types, of which there are only three: `bit`, so there's actually a value type, and `class` and `struct` (which are likely to be changed to `type`).
+The exceptions to this rule are the primitive types, of which there are only three: `bit`, so there's actually a value type, and `class` and `struct` (which are likely to be changed to `type`).

-Second, whitespace anywhere in the code must be entirely optional.
+2: **Whitespace anywhere in the code must be entirely optional.**
 In more technical terms, for every valid source input, you must be able to remove all bytes `0x09`, `0x0A` and `0x20` and have it function exactly the same.
 This does not necessarily mean you are able to insert whitespace anywhere in the code and have it function, but you must be able to remove whitespace that is there.

 Single-line comments are an exception to this rule.
 They are allowed to exist without closing syntax, and the test function will remove single-line comments.